 Example of audience targeting in Facebook

-To solve these analytical and optimisation challenges, Ribble’s team decided to partner with SegmentStream, and implement its AI-driven multi-touch attribution & optimisation solution.
+To solve these analytical and optimisation challenges, Ribble’s team decided to partner with SegmentStream and implement its Conversion Modelling Platform.

 Step 1: Collect real-time user behaviour data

-In order to build AI-driven multi-touch attribution, unsampled real-time user behavioural data should be collected first.
+In order to build machine learning, unsampled real-time user behavioural data should be collected first.
 Ribble Cycles operates multiple websites for multiple regions: UK, Germany, and Australia with different domain names.

-By using the Data Streams feature in the SegmentStream platform, Ribble implemented a behavioural data collection for the UK and German websites in less than half an hour.
+SegmentStream and Ribble implemented a behavioural data collection for the UK and German websites in less than half an hour.